 - As this is a course for people who love reading and want to read much more widely, you can begin on this path by reading as much good quality literature as you can.
 Aim to familiarise yourself with a range of writing from all three genres: prose (novels, short stories, memoirs etc.), poetry and drama, from a variety of historical periods.

-- Reading other works by the authors of the set texts (or other authors like them) is very useful, so why not read some of the other novels by the Bronte sisters, or some work by other First World War poets or nature poets?
-Or you could dip into the exciting world of American literature to help prepare you for AS coursework.
+- Reading other works by the authors of the set texts (or other authors like them) is very useful, so why not read some other American novels, or some work by modern poets?
+Or you could dip into the exciting world of Shakespeare.

 - Make notes about the texts you read and the ways in which authors present characters and themes.
 Try to begin making links between texts and considering how different works interconnect.

-- Use your spare time to watch films or TV dramatizations of literary works.
+- Use your spare time to watch films or TV dramatisations of literary works.

 - Join your local library, if you are not already a member, and see what it has to offer.